swcarpentry/DEPRECATED-boot-camps/python/reproducible_workflow/reproducible_workflow.md

 Introduction
 ------------
 We're now in the home stretch of the workshop - congratulations!
-Up to this point, we've talked about how to make your code efficient (good programming practice), accurate (testing), and maintainable (modularization + version control).
+Up to this point, we've talked quite a bit about how to make your code efficient (good programming practice), accurate (testing), and maintainable (modularization + version control).

 Now we're going to talk about a final and very important concept known as reproducibility.
+This idea has a long tradition here at Stanford, starting with the Earth Scientist Jon Claerbout and Prof. David Donoho at our stats department, who wrote in a paper with Buckheit the following:

+	 An article about a computational result is advertising, not scholarship.
+The actual scholarship is the full software environment, code and data, that produced the result.

-Victoria Stodden has written extensively about the idea of reproducibility in scientific software - you may want to look up [some of her papers][1] for reference.
+In particular, one of Donoho's former student's Victoria Stodden has written extensively about the idea of reproducibility in scientific software - you may want to look up [some of her papers][1] for reference.

 For our purposes, we can summarize the goal of reproducibility in two related ways, one technical and one colloquial.